 Walking distance measures have also made their way into the world of LEED, namely The LEED for Neighborhood Development.
 This certification incorporates a number of metrics based on walking distances with an intent to reduce vehicle usage and encourage walking, biking and transit use.
 The rating system relies on both quarter and half-a-mile buffers to measure components such as connectivity, neighborhood assets and land use mix.

-Measuring the city at a human scale
+Measuring the city on a human scale

 The pedestrian shed has become a tool for promoting the human scale in urban planning.
 It’s a dimension upon which to envision compact, connected and well-served communities.